 If you thought that you could only embed charts with Zapier or Google Sheets, think again.
-Microsoft Excel is an excellent tool for this purpose.
-You can embed and send charts in Excel via an email template.
-This way, you and other users can edit the Excel charts and graphs on the email.
-So, you don’t have to resend a new file every time you make a change.
-You can also embed an updatable Excel chart or graph in your Microsoft Word document.
-This way, your data will be synced, and you won’t need to make the changes separately.
-Here’s what you must do.
+Microsoft Excel is an excellent tool for this same purpose that allows you to embed and send charts in Excel via an email template.
+This way, you and other users can edit the Excel charts and graphs via email.

-If you are considering using Zapier, however, you can learn the ins and outs of the service through this guide we wrote.
+If you are still considering Zapier, you can learn more with our guide on the ins and outs of the service.

 Step 1.
 Open Outlook and Excel at the Same Time

-The very first thing you must do is open both Microsoft Excel and Outlook applications at the same time.
-This way, you can ensure that everything is transferred correctly.
+First, open both Microsoft Excel and Outlook applications at the same time.
+This allows you to see if everything is transferred correctly.

-Once both applications are running, it’s time to copy the chart or graph to the clipboard.
-Therefore, open the Excel file that contains the chart or graph you want to embed.
-Click on the outside of the chart to select the entirety of it.
-If you click inside the chart or graph, you may only select one element of it.
+Once both applications are open, it’s time to copy your chart or graph to the clipboard.
+Open the Excel file that contains the chart or graph you want to embed.
+Be sure to click outside of the graph to ensure you copy the entirety of it.
+Otherwise, you risk copying a single element.

-Look at the top-left corner of the application.
-There, you’ll see the option Paste.
-Click that option, and select the option in that list called Paste Special.
-After you select that, the application will open up a dialog box.
+In the top-left corner of the application, you’ll see the option to paste.
+Select that, and select the option labeled Paste Special.
+You will then be presented with a dialog box.

-Step 6.
-Update the Link to the Charton the Outlook Application
+Step 4.
+Update the Link to the Chart on the Outlook Application

-The next step of how to embed and send charts in Excel is to check the synchronization.
-The embedded chart or graph will not update on its own.
-That said, you don’t have to worry.
-All you have to do is select the embedded chart by right-clicking on the border of it.
-Next, select the option Update Link.
-After you click the option, all the modifications to the Excel chart or graph will be synchronized into the email template.
+Now, for the next step of how to embed and send charts in Excel: checking the synchronization.
+The chart will not update on its own, but don’t worry.
+Right-click the border of your embedded chart, and select Update Link.
+Afterward, any and all modifications to the Excel chart or graph will be synchronized into your email template.

 How to Embed Excel Chart in Word?

-- Choose the Create from File tab, and then select Browse
+- Choose Create from File, and select Browse

-- On the right, check the box beside the text Link to file and press OK
+- From there, check the box beside the text Link to File and press OK.